KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 Changes that are mission critical are those that could cause a customer to be frustrated, or even for a customer to lose funds.
 If information is inaccurate and will lead a customer astray, this is "Mission "Critical."

-On the other hand, a change that is not mission critical could be information that should have been aded, but the lack of information would not cause the customer any degree of frustration.
+On the other hand, a change that is not mission critical could be information that should have been added, but the lack thereof would not cause the customer any degree of frustration.

 Mission Critical changes should be dealt with immediately.
-All parties involved, both developers/testers and writers/stewards, whenever there is an error.
-It is a team effort, and any non-emergency-related tasks should be dropped until the customer experience is improved.
+All parties involved, both developers/testers and writers/stewards, are equally responsible whenever there is an error.
+It is a team effort, and any non-emergency-related tasks should be dropped until the customer experience is corrected.

 Non-mission critical changes only require a simple pull request on Github with the proposed corrections.
-The writer/steward will fix this at their leisure and include the changes in the next update.
+The developer/tester should write right over the top of any errors, and only use aside comments, such as `FIXME` statements, as a last resort or for questions.
+The writer/steward will fix this at their leisure and include the changes in the next appropriate update.

 ### Tips and Warnings